We are under construction! During this process, some links will take you to our older website!

 Please take the time to read these other useful reviews of this era-shifting new thinking and analysis process below.

-What Other Reviewers Are Saying about this New Book
+What Other Reviewers Are Saying About This New Book

 JOHN STEWART REVIEW OF OTTO LASKE'S NEW BOOK

-Otto Laske's work is a very significant contribution to the emergence of a new and higher level of cognition amongst humans.
+Otto Laske's work is a very significant contribution to the emergence of a new and higher level of cognition among humans.
 This dialectical/systemic cognition will give humanity a much-needed capacity to better understand and manage complex systems and processes.

 Laske's book, Measuring Hidden Dimensions of Human Systems, promotes our cognitive development by assisting us to see the limitations of our current levels of thinking.
 In particular, it helps us to 'stand outside' our analytical/rational thinking and to see it as an object.
 This enables us to see the limitations of this form of cognition.
 It assists us to see why analytical/rational thinking fails to adequately represent and understand complex systems and processes.
 Laske's book then goes on to identify the new forms of thought that are needed to represent and understand those aspects of reality that cannot be adequately represented by analytical/rational thinking.